 Even the Ancient Egyptians appreciated the importance of good oral health.
 The world’s oldest-known recipe for ‘toothpaste’ was discovered on a piece of papyrus and it’s surprisingly effective.
 Mix one drachma of rock salt, two drachmas of mint, one drachma of dried iris flower, 20 grains of pepper – and voila!
 An Austrian dentist who tried the concoction claimed it was a ‘big improvement’ on some of the ‘soapy’ recipes that followed.

 Dentures have improved dramatically since their creation in 700 BCE (thankfully!).
-The earliest versions, which were created in Italy by the Etruscans, featured teeth from other people, or even animals.
-Even then, dentures were only available to wealthiest people and treatment was provided by physicians in the absence of specialised dentists.
+Early versions, which were created in Italy by the Etruscans, featured teeth from other people, or even animals.
+Even then, dentures were only available to the very wealthy and treatment was provided by physicians in the absence of specialised dentists.

 The Mayans were ahead of the curve when it came to embellishing their smiles.
-Small holes would be carefully drilled into their teeth and filled with glittering gemstones such as jade.
+They would drill small holes into their teeth, and fill them with glittering gemstones such as jade.
 These were held in place using an adhesive made from natural resins and crushed bones, among other ingredients.